bcrowell/greek_nouns_tools/README.md

 The recording doesn't make any attempt to teach you the declensions from scratch Answers are provided in the file answers.txt.

+The recording is available on youtube at https://youtu.be/bEIzgSAGwfs

 Art by  John Flaxman, https://commons.wikimedia.org/wiki/File:(28)_Flaxman_Ilias_1793,_gestochen_1795,_192_x_343_mm.jpg

 # Pronunciation